dgsasha/qualia-gtk-theme/README.md

 ![Screenshot of the light theme](.github/images/light.png)

-**This repo contains a gtk3 theme, a configuration for GTK4/Libadwaita, a Firefox theme, and a GNOME Shell theme.
+**This repo contains a GTK3 theme, a configuration for Libadwaita, a Firefox theme, and a GNOME Shell theme.
 The Yaru icon, cursor, and sound themes are also included.**

 # How to install